cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

     url VARCHAR(200))
 ```

 It's the equivalent statement in the HSQL dialect.
 How would that work?
 When Vert.x reads a file it also checks the _classpath_ (and `src/test/resources` is included in the _test classpath_).
-When running test, this file superseds the initial file we created.
+When running tests, this file supersedes the initial file we created.

 We need to slightly update our tests to configure the `JDBCClient`.
 In the `MyFirstVerticleTest` class, change the `DeploymentOption` object created in the `setUp` method to be: